openmls/openmls/book/src/traits/traits.md

 This trait defines two functions to generate arrays and vectors, and is used by OpenMLS to generate randomness for key generation and random identifiers.
-While there is the commonly used [rand crate] not all implementation use it.
+While there is the commonly used [rand crate] not all implementations use it.
-OpenMLS therefore defines it's own randomness trait that needs to be implemented by an OpenMLS crypto provider.
+OpenMLS therefore defines its own randomness trait that needs to be implemented by an OpenMLS crypto provider.
 It simply needs to implement two functions to generate cryptographically secure randomness and store it into an array or vector.